Your Local Mesothelioma And Personal Injury Advocates

 The Trouble With Talcum Powder

-The connection between talcum powder and ovarian cancer dates to 1971 when particles of this powder were found in ovarian tumors in a research study published in the Journal of Obstetrics and Gynaecology of the British Commonwealth.
+The connection between talcum powder and ovarian cancer dates to 1971, when researchers discovered talc particles in ovarian tumors, as published in the Journal of Obstetrics and Gynaecology of the British Commonwealth.
 Since then, several clinical studies have detected a link between ovarian cancer and exposure to talcum powder.
-In 2010, the World Health Organization (WHO) and the International Agency for Research on Cancer reported an increased risk of ovarian cancer among women who used talcum powder for freshness and dryness in their genital area.
+In 2010, the World Health Organization (WHO) and the International Agency for Research on Cancer (IARC) reported an increased risk of ovarian cancer among women who used talcum powder in the genital area.

-In addition to numerous studies, the American Cancer Society warns women of the danger of talcum powder and encourages the use of a powder with cornstarch instead of talc.
-The concern is that talcum powder applied to the genitals, underwear or sanitary napkins can end up inside the body, irritating the ovaries.
-This irritation promotes inflammation and the growth of cancer cells.
+In addition to numerous studies, the American Cancer Society warns women about the potential dangers of talcum powder and encourages the use of cornstarch-based alternatives.
+The concern is that when talcum powder is applied to the genitals, underwear or sanitary napkins, the particles can enter the body and irritate the ovaries.
+This irritation may promote inflammation and cancer cell growth.

 Taking Your Case To Negotiation Or Litigation